Supervisory Comitee:

 Current version is: 0.2

-a scripting language that allows user to do calculations with
+is a scripting language that allows user to do calculations

 possible geometric meaning of the results.